Classic Reuben Sandwich

 Reuben Sandwich Ingredients

-• Heat your corned beef in a pan with butter to get it hot (being careful not to burn it).
+2. Heat the corned beef in the pan to warm it up, being careful not to burn it.

-• Butter your bread on one side and slather Russian dressing on the other.
+3. Spread butter on one side of the bread and slather Russian dressing on the opposite side.

-• Grill your sandwiches in a pan until crispy, brown and the cheese is melted.
+5. Grill your sandwiches in a pan, butter side down, then brown until crispy and the cheese is melted.

 Reuben Sandwich on a white plate with russian dressing in the background